openstack-archive/fuel-library/docs/pages/advanced-topics/0020-custom-plug-ins.rst

 In most cases, best practices dictate that you deploy and test OpenStack first, and then add any custom services.
 Fuel works using puppet manifests, so the simplest way to install a new service is to edit the current site.pp file on the Puppet master machine and start an additional deployment paths on the target node.

-While that is the ideal means for installing a new service or component, it’s not an option in situations in which OpenStack actually requires the new service or component.
+While that is the ideal means for installing a new service or component, it's not an option in situations in which OpenStack actually requires the new service or component.
 For example, hardware drivers and management software often must be installed before OpenStack itself.
 You still, however, have the option to create a separate customized site.pp file and run a deployment pass before installing OpenStack.
 One advantage to this method is that any version mismatches between the component and OpenStack dependencies should be easy to isolate.

 Finally, if this is not an option, you can inject a custom component installation into the existing fuel manifests.
-If you elect to go this route, you’ll need to be aware of software source compatibility issues, as well as installation stages, component versions, incompatible dependencies, and declared resource names.
+If you elect to go this route, you'll need to be aware of software source compatibility issues, as well as installation stages, component versions, incompatible dependencies, and declared resource names.

 In short, simple custom component installation may be accomplished by editing the site.pp file, but more complex components should be added as new Fuel components.

-Let’s look at what you need to know.
+Let's look at what you need to know.

 Installing the new service along with Fuel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When it comes to installing your new service or component alongside Fuel, you have several options.
 How you go about it depends on where in the process the component needs to be available.
-Let’s look at each step and how it can impact your installation.
+Let's look at each step and how it can impact your installation.

 **Boot the master node**

 In most cases, you will be installing the master node from the Fuel ISO.
-This is a semiautomatic step, and doesn’t allow for any custom components.
+This is a semiautomatic step, and doesn't allow for any custom components.
 If for some reason you need to install a node at this level, you will need to use the manual Fuel installation procedure.

 **Cobbler configuration**